 Colombia travel blog by Mark Berman -

-I have passed through Pasto a few times.
-On the first time I arrived from the south through amazing terrain from the border with Ecuador.
+I have passed through or stayed in Pasto a few times.
+Arriving from both the north and south through amazing terrain from the border with Ecuador or Popayan northward.

 Pasto is actually named after the Barbacoan people across the border in northern Ecuador!